E-r-1-c/networking-labs/02-layer3-routing/static-default-floating-routing/README.md

 ![R1 Normal Routing Table](./images/03-r1-normal-routing-table.png)

+The output confirmed that:

-The output confirmed that R1 used the direct link to R0 as the preferred route to the Site 1 LAN.
+- The preferred route to Site 1 through R0 was active

-The floating static route through R2 remained inactive.
+- The floating route to Site 1 through R2 was inactive
+- The default route toward R2 was active

 ---

-### Primary Path Testing
+### Primary Path and Longest-Prefix Match

 PC0 traced the path to PC1 while all links were working.